leviathanbadger/flux-lang/PROJECT-PLAN.md

     attempting a division operation where the divisor is constrained to be non-zero.
 Conceptually the compiler should reject calls that violate this constraint, proving that the SMT-backed checker catches simple safety properties like division by zero.

-  - Probabilistic Programming Example: `probabilistic.flux` – A conceptual snippet using a Bernoulli distribution to produce a random boolean and print either "Heads" or "Tails".
-The intent is to show how probabilistic constructs might look once the language is defined.

 These examples serve multiple purposes: (a) Documentation – new users can read them to understand how to use certain features; (b) Testing – we will incorporate them in tests (e.g., compile